-The Center for Security, Innovation, and New Technology (CSINT) is seeking applications from graduate students for the 2022-23 CSINT Fellows Program.
+The Center for Security, Innovation, and New Technology (CSINT) is seeking applications for the 2023-24 CSINT Fellows Program.
 This is a competitive, unpaid experience that offers the opportunity to help drive the activities of our research Center while gaining professional, research, publishing, and networking experience.

 The Fellows Program offers an open, supportive, and collaborative setting where Fellows can participate in events and research workshops, write briefs and articles for publication on the CSINT website, and help to identify and interact with notables in the field by supporting events, conducting interviews, and doing research.

 CSINT is an interdisciplinary research hub at American University that addresses both traditional and non-traditional security questions, placing particular emphasis on the risks and opportunities of emerging technologies.
 The types of questions we grapple with include: Can we govern digital technologies in ways that are both free and in the public interest?
 How important is the global competition to develop quantum computing?
 What will happen when 3-D printing enables individuals to make virtually anything, anywhere?
 How and when should we use synthetic biological tools to edit the human genome?
 What types of changes will the fast-growing use of robotics bring for tomorrow’s workers?
 Are offensive cyber-weapons stabilizing or destabilizing for international security?
 What are the practical impacts of wide-ranging artificial intelligence and machine learning methods?
 What kinds of ethical dilemmas are involved in allowing machines to make decisions in warfare?
 Is full artificial intelligence a good idea?
 Our goal is to help frame answers to these and other forward-looking questions, assessing their implications for the future of security.